PostHog/posthog.com/contents/docs/features/organizations.md

 ## Invitations

 Any organization member can create organization invites.
-Such an invite is valid for 3 days after creation and **only for the specific provided email**.
+Such an invite is valid for 3 days after creation and **only for the specified email**.

 If there's no account associated with that email, the invited person will have to create an account.
 Otherwise they'll be able to join with their existing account.